 In-home care workers can be hired privately or through a home health agency.
 There are many advantages to hiring home health aides or companions through an agency:

 - If Medicare, Medicaid, or another third-party insurance will be billed, the services must be provided through a licensed home health agency.
 This license or certification is an indicator that an agency has met minimal standards set by the federal government.

-- Agencies make life for the patient’s family easier.
+- Agencies make life easier for the patient’s family.
 The agency is able to identify and hire workers, monitoring their work.
-The staffing process includes a responsibility for obtaining the needed clearances and background checks, lessening risk.
+The staffing process includes responsibility for obtaining the needed clearances and background checks, lessening risk.

 - If an agency offers a full range of services, the care tends to be coordinated and more comprehensive.